 There’s the added bonus of being able to create landing pages, and even run webinars, too.
 This is all available under their Conversion Funnel feature, which is an excellent automated email sender for those serious about automation.
 Find out more about their sales funnel software here.

 It’s a versatile tool and highly recommended if you’re looking for an all-in-one solution.
-1,000 contacts will set you back $19/month with GetResponse, though you'll only be able to set up simple autoresponders.
-If you want to access the advanced automation workflows, you'll need to be on the Plus plan or higher.
+1,000 contacts will set you back $19/month on the Email Marketing plan, though you'll only be able to set up simple autoresponders.

 Video review